What Is Bipolar Depression?

 In addition to bipolar depression, people can also suffer from other disorders such as a substance abuse problem or an anxiety disorder making it harder to treat the bipolar depression.

-Often it's the loved ones of an affected person who will notice the extreme mood swings and erratic behavior first since the affected person views their behavior as normal.
-It is, therefore, important for family or friends to address the issue because when bipolar depression is left untreated, it can lead to severe depression or severe mania requiring hospitalization.
+Often, it is the loved ones of an affected person who will notice the extreme mood swings and erratic behavior first since the affected person views their behavior as normal.
+It is, therefore, important for family or friends to address the issue because when bipolar depression is left untreated, it can lead to severe depression or even suicide.

 HOW IS BIPOLAR DEPRESSION DIAGNOSED?

-A doctor will typically conduct a physical exam to make sure there's nothing physically wrong with the patient before moving on to a mental health evaluation.
-It might be done with the assistance of a psychiatrist or a mental health expert.
+A doctor will typically conduct a physical exam to make sure there is nothing physically wrong before referring the patient to a psychiatrist for proper diagnosis and treatment.

 The diagnosis is done clinically using criteria (the patient must meet five of them) outlined by the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders and International Statistical Classification of Diseases and Related Health Problems by the World Health Organization.